Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • If the city has a bad environment.

-• A person's exposure to stress.
+• Human exposure to stress.

-• Irregular and improper diet.
+• Irregular and unhealthy diet.

 • Tobacco smoking.

 Have questions?
-Ask them to us on Vkontakte
+Ask them to us on VKontakte

 If you find an error in the text, select it and press Shift + Enter or click here and we will try to quickly correct the error.